-The Ardmore distillery is located in the far South-East of
+The Ardmore distillery is located in the far South-East of the Speyside region.

 It was actually quite modern at the time; the entire distillery was powered by a single

 steam engine while a railway line ran alongside the Ardmore distillery buildings.

 This was convenient when it came to the transport of supplies like barley and coal.

 The current Ardmore distillery is located on the edge of the Grampian mountains.

 It was built in 1898 by Adam Teacher,son of William.
 Even today, most of the whisky

 the distillery produces is reserved for the Teacher's blends which get a lot of their

 malty character from the Ardmore malt whisky.
 Bottlings of Ardmore as a single malt

 whisky have been relatively rare in recent decades.